 When women see men, they think of sex.
 You could equally well say that men think the same thing when they see women.
 But the reasons are very different.
 When men see women, they become aroused and so they think of having sex.
 But women are not aroused by men.
-They just know that men are intent on sex.
-A woman accepts that men notice her.
-But the real pleasure is getting the attention of a man she admires.
-She knows that if he finds her attractive then he will invest effort in knowing her.
-That is a woman’s emotional power of being desired that men don’t experience.
-For gay men, it’s likely their sex drive drowns out any similar emotional rewards.
+A woman knows various men may want to have sex with her.
+But she only enjoys emotional pleasure when she is admired by a man she is attracted to.
+She knows that if a man finds her attractive, he might invest effort in knowing her.
+That is a woman’s emotional power of being sexually desired that men never experience.
+For gay men, their responsiveness is likely to drown out more emotional rewards.

 Men’s needs are obvious.
 Women’s emotional needs are much less obvious.
 A woman sees sex as a demonstration of male admiration.
 If a man is not devoted to her from day-to-day then it’s not flattering.
 It’s just a man’s sexual need.
 Over time most women tire of providing male pleasure even through intercourse.
 Many women become exasperated with men’s seemingly insatiable sexual needs.
-If she is financially independent, it may not be worth a woman’s while to have a relationship if a man is not companionable.
+If she is financially independent, it may not be worth a woman’s while to remain in a relationship if a man is not companionable.

 Most women are fairly indifferent to sex.
 It’s a small price to pay for all the benefits that men bring.
 To begin with at least.
 Over years and decades the sexual burden increases as sex becomes increasingly meaningless in emotional and romantic terms.
 Intercourse does little for a woman but it is the easiest way to satisfy a man.
 By accepting quickies or sex in unusual places (not always as a routine in bed before sleeping) a man allows a woman to be the object of his desire without her needing to make so much effort.

+A woman feels sexy when she feels attractive.
 Marriage and motherhood do not cause women to feel sexy because a woman feels exhausted, unappreciated and unattractive.
-A woman feels sexy when she feels attractive.
 Being free of children and dressing up for a romantic dinner may help.
 When a woman is aware of a man’s admiration for her, this can increase anticipation and create a more passionate act.
 When sex becomes expected or mundane, resentment and boredom set in.